tacticians-academy/teamfight-simulator/README.md

 npm run dev
 ```

+_Note `academy-library` uses [`pnpm`](https://pnpm.io) rather than `npm` for its lockfile._

 ### What you can do

-The largest outstanding project is to script the abilities of each unit.
-Fortunately, since graphical representations are not required, there is significant overlap and reuse between many units and sets.
+The largest outstanding project is to script champion abilities.
+(Fortunately, since graphical representations are not required, there is significant overlap and reuse between many units and sets.)

-Check out [`set6/champions`](src/data/set6/champions.ts).
-Pick an unimplemented champion from the [current Set milestone](#current-set-support), refer to its spell data in [academy-library/champions](https://github.com/tacticians-academy/academy-library/blob/main/dist/set6/champions.ts?ts=2), and using existing implementations as a template, give it a try!
+To get started, find an unimplemented champion from the [current Set milestone](#current-set-support).
+Refer to its spell data in [academy-library/champions](https://github.com/tacticians-academy/academy-library/blob/main/dist/set6/champions.ts?ts=2).
+Then, using existing implementations in [set6/champions](src/data/set6/champions.ts?ts=2) as a template, give it a try!

+If you're feeling adventurous, you could try tackling something from the [Nice-To-Have's project](https://github.com/orgs/tacticians-academy/projects/2)!